food-drink

 What Is Malaga Ice Cream?

+If you see "Helado de Malaga" on a menu anywhere in Spain or Europe, you're looking at the city's signature flavour.
 It's not named after the city arbitrarily.
-This is a distinctive ice cream with a specific recipe.
+This is a distinctive ice cream with a specific recipe that originated right here.

-Think of it as: Rum and raisin's Spanish cousin.
+Think of it as rum and raisin's Spanish cousin.
 More refined, less obviously alcoholic, with the distinct character of Malaga wine.

-Where to try it: Almost every heladeria offers helado de Malaga, but for an authentic version made with proper local wine and raisins, try Helados Cremades in Pedregalejo or Casa Mira.
+Almost every heladeria offers helado de Malaga, but for an authentic version made with proper local wine and raisins, try Helados Cremades in Pedregalejo or Casa Mira.

-Can You Make It at Home?
+Can You Make Helado de Malaga at Home?

 Malaga wine is a fortified sweet wine made from Pedro Ximenez and Moscatel grapes.
 It has notes of honey, dried fruit, and caramel.
 Without it, you're just making rum and raisin.
+If you're curious about the wine itself, our Malaga wine guide covers the different varieties and where to buy them.

 Best Times to Get Ice Cream in Malaga